uselagoon/lagoon/docs/using_lagoon/harbor/harbor_settings.md

     * This can also be set to `debug` to enable very verbose logging.

 ## HarborRegistry Settings
+HarborRegistry requires a configuration file to start, which is located at `/etc/registry/config.yml` within the container.
+This config file is stored within the `services/harborregistry/harborregistry.yml` file and loaded into the container as `/etc/registry/pre-config.yml`.
+A custom container entrypoint, `services/harborregistry/entrypoint.sh`, then transposes provided envrionment variables into this config file and saves the results as `/etc/registry/config.yml`.

 * `HARBOR_NGINX_ENDPOINT`
   * This environment variable tells HarborRegistry where its nginx ingress controller, Harbor-Nginx, is running in order to construct proper push and pull instructions in the UI, among other things.
   * The default value is set to `http://harbor-nginx:8080` when ran locally or during CI testing.